lainie-ftw/temporal-failure-proof-python/04-module-04/assignment.md

 </details>

 <br />
-Fix the Activity, restart the worker process, and see that Temporal picks up the latest Activity code and succeeds.
+Fix the Activity and restart the worker process the same way as described above, and see that Temporal picks up the latest Activity code and succeeds.
 <br /><br />
 Nice work!